 b) The extent of your fee liability will vary depending on the Cancellation date.

-If, on a date that is after the ‘Second Instalment Fee Liability’ deadline but on or before the ‘Third Instalment Fee Liability’ deadline (as each of those terms are described in the fees and instalment schedule relating to your specific course), you fail to pay any instalment of your course fees on or before the date they are due for payment as provided in the fees and instalment schedule, the entire fee payable in respect of the ‘First Instalment Fee Liability’ and the ‘Second Instalment Fee Liability’ will become payable in full.
+If, on a date that is after the ‘Second Fee Liability’ deadline but on or before the ‘Third Fee Liability’ deadline (as each of those terms are described in the Instalment schedule), you fail to pay any instalment of your course fees on or before the date they are due for payment as provided in the Instalment schedule, the entire fee payable in respect of the ‘First Fee Liability’ and the ‘Second Fee Liability’ will become payable in full.

 d) How to cancel